Global Lie-Tresse theorem: Pseudogroup actions

-In general some $W_k$ can be nonzero, and then one needs to perform Cartan-Kuranishi completion to involution.
-This usually results in shrinking the equation $\E$ as a submanifold in $J^\infty(M,n)$ and removing some singular pieces.
+In general some $W_k$ can be nonzero, and then one needs to perform the Cartan-Kuranishi completion to involution.
+This usually results in shrinking of the equation $\E$ as a submanifold in $J^\infty(M,n)$ and removing singular strata.
 In our algebraic situation this boils down to enlarge the proper Zariski closed subvariety $S_l$, so we will suppose from the beginning that $\E$ is formally integrable.